 Both Roth 401(k) contributions and traditional after-tax contributions allow you to invest money in the Plan after you've paid the taxes on your contributions.
-However, you can withdraw any earnings on Roth 401(k) contributions without taxes if you've saved for at least five taxable years (the five-year period begins upon the earliest of the following: (i) your first Roth 401(k) contribution to the Plan, (ii) your first in-plan Roth conversion under the Plan, or (iii) your first Roth contribution to another employer's plan if you made a direct rollover of Roth contributions from the other plan to this Plan) and you're at least 591⁄2 when you withdraw the money (or the withdrawal is on the account of death or total disability).
+However, you can withdraw any earnings on Roth 401(k) contributions without taxes if you've saved for at least five taxable years (the five-year period begins upon the earliest of the following: (i) your first Roth 401(k) contribution to the Plan, (ii) your first in-plan Roth conversion under the Plan, or (iii) your first Roth contributions from the other plan to this Plan) and you're at least $59\frac{1}{2}$ when you withdraw the money (or the withdrawal is on the account of death or total disability).
 When you withdraw traditional after-tax contributions, you must pay taxes on any earnings.
 Roth 401(k) and traditional after-tax contributions are subject to different limits.